 In addition to protecting groundwater, ConocoPhillips also measures, monitors and works to reduce our freshwater usage.
 We achieve this by finding opportunities to use brackish groundwater, and to recycle produced water when economically feasible.

-Water and sand comprise up to 99.5% of the fracturing fluid mixture.
+Water and sand comprise up to 99.5 percent of the fracturing fluid mixture.
 Water is used to fracture the formation containing trapped oil or natural gas resources and acts as the carrier fluid for the chemical additives and proppant (typically sand).
 Chemical additives are necessary to reduce fluid friction, kill bacteria that are present in the formation and enhance the fluid’s ability to transport the propping agent.
 Since we partner with suppliers and contractors when drilling and completing wells, we are implementing a supplier registration, pre-qualification and compliance management system that includes data and information collection on vendor management practices for employing environmental friendly chemicals in drilling and cementing systems and for responsible sourcing of proppants.
+Service companies develop customized hydraulic fracturing fluids to more efficiently induce and maintain productive fractures.
+These frack fluids have unique characteristics, and therefore, the exact concentrations of some additives can be protected as proprietary information.
+While many states now have statutes or regulations that require public disclosure of the chemicals used in hydraulic fracturing utilizing FracFocus, in some states regulations or statutes provide the option for service companies to classify the exact fracture fluid chemistry as business confidential.
+The identity of some chemicals and their exact concentrations may be protected by confidential business information considerations and not disclosed on FracFocus.
 Together with our service providers for the U.S. Lower 48 business unit we are committed to not use diesel fuel or BTEX (Benzene, Toluene, Ethylbenzene, and Xylene) in fracking fluid.

 We work with our service companies to replace chemicals classified as toxic whenever feasible.